Uwe Reinhardt: Private industry and advisory roles

 In addition to his university duties, Reinhardt was active as an advisor for government, non-profit organizations, and private industry and held directorships in various for-profit companies in the health industry.
-Reinhardt served on the Governing Council of the Institute of Medicine of the National Academy of Sciences between 1979 and 1982, after election to the Institute in 1978.
+Reinhardt was a member of the National Academy of Medicine of the National Academies of Sciences (NAM, formerly the Institute of Medicine), and served on its Governing Council between 1979 and 1982, after election to the Institute in 1978.
 At the institute, he served on a number of study panels, including the Committee on the Implications of For-Profit Medicine, the Committee on Technical Innovation in Medicine, the Committee on the Implications of a Physicians Surplus, and the Committee on the U.S. Physician Supply.
 In 1996, he was appointed to the Board of Health Care services of the institute.

 From 1986 to 1995, Reinhardt served three consecutive three-year terms as a Commissioner on the Physician Payment Review Commission (PPRC), established in 1986 by the Congress to advise it on issues related to the payment of physicians.
 Reinhardt served as a Commissioner for the Kaiser Family Foundation Commission on Medicaid and the Uninsured.
-Reinhardt was a member of numerous editorial boards, among them The New England Journal of Medicine, JAMA, The Journal of Health Economics, the Milbank Quarterly, and Health Affairs.
+Reinhardt was a member of numerous editorial boards, among them The New England Journal of Medicine, JAMA, The Journal of Health Economics, Health Affairs, and the Milbank Quarterly.

 Reinhardt served as a trustee of Duke University and the Tekla Family of Funds.
 He also served on the Boards of Directors of Boston Scientific Corporation, a leading maker of medical devices, and Amerigroup Corporation, a large health insurer whose clients consist primarily of persons enrolled in Medicare.
 He served on the Board of Directors of Triad Hospitals, Inc, until that company was merged into Community Health Systems in 2007.
 He was a regular contributor to the New York Times Economix blog, where he wrote about economic matters, particularly the economics of health care.